synapticloop/panl/README.md

 ## 1.2.0 - more like this (codename `needy-phanton`) **UNDER DEVELOPMENT**

+ - Bug fixes
+   - Fixed JavScript in Single Page Search results in-built web app to take into account range facets

+ - Added functionality
+   - Retrieval of more facets functionality added:
+     - Added in `facet_limit` JSON key for retrieving more facet results
+     - Added in handler for retrieving more facets

 ## 1.1.1 - the fly spray (codename `grizzled-pebble`)

  - Bug fixes
    - Fixed 'OR' facet `before` and `after` URL values in the JSON response where a range facet has already been selected

  - Code cleanup
    - Updated explanation for DATE Range and RANGE facets